micmejia/bible-dump/NKJV/Matthew/Matt 23.md

 "Woe to you, scribes and Pharisees, hypocrites!
 For you travel land and sea to win one proselyte, and when he is won, you make him twice as much a son of hell as yourselves.

 ###### 16
-"Woe to you, blind guides, who say, 'Whoever swears by the temple, it is nothing; but whoever swears by the gold of the temple, he is obliged _to perform it._'
+"Woe to you, blind guides, who say, 'Whoever swears by the temple, it is nothing; but whoever swears by the gold of the temple, he is obliged to perform it.'

 ###### 17
 Fools and blind!
 For which is greater, the gold or the temple that sanctifies the gold?

 ###### 18
-And, 'Whoever swears by the altar, it is nothing; but whoever swears by the gift that is on it, he is obliged _to perform it._'
+And, 'Whoever swears by the altar, it is nothing; but whoever swears by the gift that is on it, he is obliged to perform it.'

 ###### 19
 Fools and blind!
 For which is greater, the gift or the altar that sanctifies the gift?